+NUS W

-Overview The mission of the Center for Computational Sciences (CCS) is the promotion of "Multidisciplinary Computational Science" through enhanced cooperation between, and the fusion of, computational and computer sciences.
-To that end, the CCS works toward the development of high-performance computing systems and networks, conducts sophisticated simulations in a variety of scientific research fields, and endeavors to expand the frontiers of Big Data analysis and innovative information technology.
+The mission of the Center for Computational Sciences (CCS) is the promotion of "Multidisciplinary Computational Science" through enhanced cooperation between, and the fusion of, computational and computer sciences.
+To that end, the CCS works toward the development of high-performance computing systems and networks, conducts sophisticated simulations in a variety of scientific research fields, and endeavors to expand the frontiers toward innovative information technology.
 The scientific research areas of our Center encompass particle physics, astrophysics, nuclear physics, nano-science, life science, environmental science, and information science.
+On the other hand, the research on computer systems covers high performance computing technology from the architecture to the algorithm and the informatics including big data analysis on large scale storage and database system, and even media science.

-Originally formed as the Center for Computational Physics (CCP) in 1992, the CCS was reorganized and relaunched under its current name in April 2004.
-A massively-parallel supercomputer CP-PACS, which was completed in September, 1996, was ranked as No. 1 on the Top 500 World Supercomputer List.
-Currently, the CCS is endorsed as a leading center of advanced research for the Support and Development of Strategic Initiatives in University of Tsukuba.
-In 2013, we joined with the University of Tokyo in establishing the Joint Center for Advanced HPC (JCAHPC) as the first interuniversity joint-use center in Japan, which installed Oakforest-PACS as the fastest supercomputer in Japan in 2016.
-The CCS possesses 8 research divisions and 34 faculty members, and organizes 6 research project offices and a bureau of public relations to strategically promote and spread "Multidisciplinary Computational Sciences".
+CCS had been originally formed as the Center for Computational Physics (CCP) in 1992, then reorganized to current form with the name of CCS on April 2004.
+In total, we have more than 25 years of history as an ideal research organization to combine computational and computer sciences.
+The history started with the development of the massively parallel supercomputer CP-PACS, which was ranked as the world fastest supercomputer on November 1996 in TOP500 List.
+After that, the CCS has been developing ten generations of supercomputer based on the concept of "codesigning" among both application and system scientists together.
+Currently, the CCS is endorsed as a leading center of advanced research for the Support and Development of Strategic Initiatives in

+University of Tsukuba.
+In 2013, our Center and Information Technology Center of the University of Tokyo established a joint organization named the Joint Center for Advanced HPC (JCAHPC) as the first interuniversity supercomputer center in Japan to install and operate Oakforest-PACS system which was ranked as the fastest supercomputer in Japan in TOP500 List of November 2016.

+The CCS possesses 8 research divisions and 38 faculty members, and organizes 5 research project offices and a bureau of public relations to strategically promote and spread "Multidisciplinary Computational Sciences".
 Also, a priority issue and exploratory challenges on Post-K computer are propelled under FLAGSHIP 2020 Project in Japan.
 Furthermore, a wide variety of multidisciplinary cooperation has been accelerated in Joint Institute for Computational Fundamental Science (JICFuS) and Organization for Collaborative Research on Computational Astrobiology (CAB).

-The CCS is playing a significant role as a notable joint-use facility for outside researchers with providing computational resources broadly.
-Since 2010, the CCS has been approved as a "national core-center" under the Advanced Interdisciplinary Computational Science Collaboration Initiative (AISCI) launched by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan.
-Under Multidisciplinary Cooperative Research Program (MCRP), the CCS assists nationwide researchers to promote scientific projects and encourages collaborations through financial supports for meetings or staying.
-Organization of CCS
+The CCS is playing a significant role as a "national core-center" to provide supercomputer resources as a member of a governmental program High Performance Computing Infrastructure (HPCI) under the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan.
+The Center also operates its original supercomputer resource sharing program for nationwide researchers, Multidisciplinary Cooperative Research Program (MCRP) to promote scientific projects and encourage the collaboration of interdisciplinary research among computational science and computer science.

 Message from the Director

-Masayuki Umemura
+Taisuke Boku

 Director of Center for Computational Sciences, University of Tsukuba